GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Onboard.md

 According to the above, deployed devices can be divided into 2 major categories:

-Smart Devices:
+**Smart Devices:**

-Support firmware burning, as well as direct connection to DECADA via Wi-Fi, GPRS, 3G, or 4G signals.
+- Support firmware burning, as well as direct connection to DECADA via Wi-Fi, GPRS, 3G, or 4G signals.
 A smart device can directly connect to and communicate with DECADA to complete authentication and data transmission.
-Example: Surveillance cameras, and smart thermometers and hygrometers
+- Example: Surveillance cameras, and smart thermometers and hygrometers

-Non-Smart Devices:
+**Non-Smart Devices:**

-Do not support firmware burning, and lack the ability to connect to DECADA via Wi-Fi, 3G, or 4G.
+- Do not support firmware burning, and lack the ability to connect to DECADA via Wi-Fi, 3G, or 4G.
 In this scenario, the devices need to connect through an edge gateway that is able to support firmware burning and network to DECADA.
 The data of these devices are then collected by the edge gateway.
 The device connected via this solution is also called the sub-device.
 The gateway serves as a proxy of the sub-devices to help them complete operations such as authentication, login, and data transmission.
-Example: SCADA, Inverters
+- Example: SCADA, Inverters

 ?> Agencies can leverage on either existing **DECADA Management Portal** or **API/SDK** to on-board their devices.
 See below.

 **<u>Before You Start</u>**

+To register the devices onto DECADA, Agencies will need to have an account and write access to the Device Management.
+If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.

+**<u>Before you Start</u>**

 To register the devices onto DECADA, Agencies will need to have an account and write access to the Device Management.
 If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.